Sinus Infection When Breastfeeding: Treatment And Home Remedies

 Can A Mother Pass A Sinus Infection To The Baby?

 The infection does not get transmitted through breast milk.
 It is a droplet infection which gets transmitted through coughing and sneezing.
-Hence, the transmission can be prevented by using a face mask and maintaining appropriate hand hygiene.
+Therefore, wearing a face mask and maintaining proper hand hygiene while breastfeeding can help prevent baby sinus infections.

 What Are Some Precautions To Take When Breastfeeding With Sinus Infection?